Tourney of Stahleck

 Stahleck Team Tournament

-Date Time Location Room Organisator
+Date Time Location Room Organisator Status

-Sunday, 19.11.
-9:30 Castle Icon Castle Rittersaal Raius
+Sunday, 23.11.
+9:30 Castle Icon Castle Rittersaal Raius Confirmed

-When you wake up on Sunday, battered and bruised after battling solo against your opponents in the melee and joust, what could be better than to team up with your brave companions to take on the rest of Westeros and beyond in our 2023 Stahleck Team event?
+When you wake up on Sunday, battered and bruised after battling solo against your opponents in the melee and joust, what could be better than to team up with your brave companions to take on the rest of Westeros and beyond in our 2025 Stahleck Team event?

 This year our team event ignores our earthly international borders and allows participants to immerse themselves into the world of ice and fire to create teams themed within the lore itself.